imagekitio/docs-keep-a-changelog/features/image-transformations/overlay-using-layers.md

 {% hint style="info" %}
 If both `bg` and `al` are set in a single transformation and `bg` has an alpha component, then that value is used to set solid color background transparency.
 Otherwise, `al` value is used.
 If `bg` is set to a standard color name (e.g. `blue`), then the `al` value is ignored.
 Read more [here](../image-transformations/overlay.md#overlay-background-transparency)
 {% endhint %}

+If you're looking to add a gradient block overlay instead, read more about it [here](../image-transformations/image-enhancement-and-color-manipulation.md#adding-gradient-blocks-over-images).

 # Examples